aquafir/ACE.BaseMod/Samples/QualityOfLife/Readme.md

+### Augmentations

+* `IgnoreSharedAttribute` and `IgnoreSharedResist` ignored group total restrictions for augmenting attributes or resists.
+* `MaxAugs` overrides any existing max augmentation value.

 ### Property Defaults

 Whenever a property is set to something from a `null` value, if a default is in the corresponding property dictionary it will instead be set to that.